-Figure 4b: How to build a paediatric ITU in three months in Kilifi Kenya, 1990 (after) .....

-for three years, acting medical tutor for two years and had exposure to hundreds of medical students, many of whom have subsequently carved their names illustriously in so many capacities on the national and international front.
+Figure 3b: How to build a paediatric ITU in three months in Kilifi Kenya, 1990 (after) for three years, acting medical tutor for two years and had exposure to hundreds of medical students, many of whom have subsequently carved their names illustriously in so many capacities on the national and international front.
 My role as firstly member, then vice chairman and ultimately, chairman of the Central Oxford Research Ethics Committee, led me to be acquainted with wonderful movers and shakers amongst the organisation's researchers.
-But an underlying brooding possessed me - I had not looked after patients in a At this point (1988), David Warrell invited me to be the new scientific leader of the KEMRI Oxford Medical unit which was about to be launched in Kilifi. a research site on the coast of Kenya.
+But an underlying brooding possessed me - I had not looked after patients in a major way.
+At this point (1988), David Warrell invited me to be the new scientific leader of the KEMRI Oxford Medical unit which was about to be launched in Kilifi, a research site on the coast of Kenya.
 As much as I had enjoyed the lab and research for nearly 15 years, I felt in need of a change in perspective.
 After all, I had studied medicine to look after patients.
-I visited the agile, unstoppable, and enthusiastic Nick White in Thailand for clinical research inspiration (Fig.3) and off I went once again to Africa.
+I visited the agile, unstoppable, and enthusiastic Nick White in Thailand for clinical research inspiration (Fig.2) and off I went once again to Africa.
 Our priority was to build a paediatric intensive care unit which we duly did in under three months!
-In Kilifi, my dilemma was compounded by a letter from DJW.
+(Fig.3) In Kilifi, my dilemma was compounded by a letter from DJW.
 "I would like to put you up for the Wellcome's new permanent senior lectureship scheme".
 I temporarily hesitated but when a chair at St Mary's Paddington London arose, I applied and returned to the UK for three days for a successful interview.
-Institute of Medicine Developmental Although I was leaving a family and a father figure, I was joining another flourishing institution shortly to become an integral part of Imperial College London.
+Although I was leaving a family and a father figure, I was joining another flourishing institution shortly to become an integral part of Imperial College London.
 It was not without deep sorrow that I cut the apron strings.
 It was therefore reassuring when I received a letter from DJW saying how much he had appreciated having me on the NDM.
 "It was great to think that the cheeky South African who wandered into my office during the first week (of his time in Oxford) is now a professor, but more seriously you've given a great deal to the department and I appreciate it enormously...".
 What more could I expect!
 As an accolade coming from DJW, it provided much solace.
-The story of the rise of Oxford Medical School, when it is ultimately told in detail, will surely highlight David Weatherall as one of the first catalysts to move the department into the 'molecular' or '-omics' age (genomics, proteomics and metabolomics").
-The meteoric John Bell introduced a capacity for big data, technological advances and entrepreneurial input from industry and endowments that led on to a 'golden age' in which the medical school was voted for eight consecutive years (2014 to 2021) by The Times Higher Education Supplement as the best medical school in the world.
-I would like to think that each and every one of us alumni of Oxford have made a contribution, however small, to this final achievement of a world beating medical school of which we can all be proud.